defrankland/GrainSynthesizer/README.md

 See http://www.defcodeprojects.com for more details

 ## Platform:
 Windows.
 Uses [LibStk](https://ccrma.stanford.edu/software/stk/) as the basis for grain generation and playback.
+I made a bunch of changes to the LibStk, but only the dll is included here.
+I can dig that code out if anyone ever asks for it...

 ## Description
 Runs grain synthesis on a wav file to create a "stretching" effect on the playback of the selected portion of the file.